 Let’s check out some statistics first:

-• The Report says 71% of Americans admits that wearable technology has improved their health.
+- The report says 71% of Americans admit that wearable technology has improved their health.

-• According to Rackspace, 54% of Americans and 46% of Brits say that wearable technology has boosted their self-confidence.
+- According to Rackspace, 54% of Americans and 46% of Brits say wearable technology has boosted their self-confidence.

-• Since 2009, wearable tech startups have been getting up to $500 Million from investors seeing the impact of these wearable electronics in the global world. (source: Shieber)
+- Since 2009, wearable tech startups have been getting up to $500 Million from investors seeing the impact of these wearable electronics globally. (source: Shieber)

-A study was targeted at the latest push to make use of wearable electronics to improve and enhance exercise.
-Different sensors were attached to a set of individual runners, and they observed that data obtained and recorded over time would not only help runners in the study but also improve their ability to run as it will give them a chance to work on their weaknesses or areas they are weak.
+A study was targeted at the latest push to use wearable electronics to improve and enhance exercise.
+Different sensors were attached to a set of individual runners.
+They observed that data obtained and recorded over time would help runners in the study and improve their ability to run as it will give them a chance to work on their weaknesses or areas they are weak.

-Also, in medical applications, the use of wearable electronics has been widely encouraged as this could be a means of monitoring and managing patients’ health condition.
-The use of a smartwatch connected to a heart monitor could be of great help for the doctor to have a constant monitoring procedure on the patient’s health and be aware of any pressing emergency.
+Also, in medical applications, wearable electronics have been widely encouraged as this could be a means of monitoring and managing patients’ health conditions.
+The use of a smartwatch connected to a heart monitor could help the doctor have a constant monitoring procedure on the patient’s health and be aware of any pressing emergency.

-Another useful application of wearable electronics in society today is the constant and easy access to information and computing technology.
-The twenty-first century has globally been called the information age where you have to stay connected to the global world to be informed and get to know the things that are happening around you.
-So having information at the fingertips of consumers is the fundamental goal for a good number of wearable tech companies, either small or big.
+Another useful application of wearable electronics today is the constant and easy access to information and computing technology.
+The twenty-first century has globally been called the information age, where you have to stay connected to the global world to be informed and get to know the things around you.
+So having information at the fingertips of consumers is the fundamental goal for many wearable tech companies, either small or big.

 • Hands-free experience